 How to Draw Anime – You Can Do It!

-The world of Anime—the characters have huge eyes and are absolutely adorable and striking.
-Not only are these characters of Japanese animation cute, but they are also very popular.
+In the world of Japanese animation, the anime characters have huge eyes, are absolutely adorable and striking, and are very popular.
 If you google the word anime, you will find over 2 billion results!
+And believe it or not, these characters are fun to draw, too, when you learn how to draw in the anime style.

 Just looking at images of these anime characters, I became intrigued and sought out how to draw anime—specifically faces (not copying actual characters but drawing in that style).